fastruby/blog/_posts/2019-09-11-how-to-stay-up-to-date.markdown

 Test coverage is really important, with each major gem update you can potentially break your application, so having a test suite in shape can help you catch errors and fix them as soon as possible.

-We use [siimplecov](https://github.com/colszowka/simplecov).
-Simplecov is a neat tool that can help you see your test suite coverage percent.
+We use [SimpleCov](https://github.com/colszowka/simplecov).
+SimpleCov is a neat tool that can help you see your test suite coverage percent.
 You could configure SimpleCov to fail if test coverage does not meet a minimum coverage threshold.

 ```ruby